mannin35/CS-180-Project-5/README.md

 JOptionPane.INFORMATION_MESSAGE, JOptionPane.ERROR_MESSAGE, etc.).
 Then, the method showMessageDialog from the class JOptionPane is called using the message String Array and int messageType and this method returns true.

+`handleImport` - takes in a BufferedReader reader and PrintWriter writer First, this method sets a String filename to be the next line it receives from the server.
+If there is an IOException, this method returns false.
+Then, using this filename the contents of the file will be added to a String returnValue.
+The writer will print the returnValue to the server, or an empty String if any error occurs, returning true in either case.

+`handleExport` - takes in a BufferedReader reader and PrintWriter writer.
+String actualFile is set to the next line received from the server.
+Then a String Array message is stored by calling getStringArray.
+If an IOException occured in the previous step, or if message is null, this method returns false.
+A new File and PrintWriter are created using actualFile as the file name, and then the contents of the String Array message are appended to the csv file.
+If an IOException occurs, the client sends "error" to the server.
+Otherwise it sends "no errors."
+The method then returns true.

 #### Interactions

 This class will read in information from and print information to `ApartmentsMessager`.